Latest offers

 Auschwitz-Birkenau

 Following the Nazi invasion of Poland in September 1939, Oświęcim was incorporated into the domains of the Third Reich.
 The town’s name was changed to Auschwitz and it became the largest concentration and death camp.
-Today, as a museum, Auschwitz serves as a poignant reminder of the horrors of Hitler’s tyranny and a guided visit will give students a fuller view of the terrible events and conditions, also allowing consideration of key study themes, including obedience, prejudice, tyranny and much more.
+Today, as a museum, Auschwitz serves as a poignant reminder of the horrors of Hitler’s tyranny and Holocaust trip will give students a fuller view of the terrible events and conditions, also allowing consideration of key study themes, including obedience, prejudice, tyranny and much more.

 Auschwitz is a one-hour coach journey from Krakow and is a truly emotive and thought-provoking visit.